Vencord/Installer/README.md

 ```

 You might want to pass some flags to this command to get a better build.
-See [the GitHub workflow](https://github.com/Vendicated/VencordInstaller/blob/main/.github/workflows/release.yml) for what flags I pass or if you wan't more precise instructions
+See [the GitHub workflow](https://github.com/Vendicated/VencordInstaller/blob/main/.github/workflows/release.yml) for what flags I pass or if you want more precise instructions